 Let's have a detailed and close look at these three levels.

 VET stands for Vocational Education and Training.
 It offers many practical learning opportunities for science students.
 The most common science courses offered in the VET sector in Australia are diplomas and certificates in laboratory techniques, laboratory technology and laboratory skills.

-To become a technical officer or lab technician, you must study for diplomas and certifications from a reputable Australian university or institute.
-You can also lead to more advanced career levels by studying specialised courses like:
+To become a technical officer or lab technician, you must study for diplomas and certifications.
+You can also pursue advanced career levels by studying specialised courses like:

 Health Science and pathology